-Reagan: Kelly brings discipline to Oval Office
+Reagan: Kelly brings discipline to Oval Office, but will Trump ever learn?

 Usually, it takes a lot of boring 3-yard runs and a thick cloud of dust to drive any important piece of legislation across the goal line in Washington.